Houston SaberCats

-The Houston SaberCats are an American professional rugby union team based in Houston, Texas.
-The team was founded in 2017 and competes in Major League Rugby, the top-level rugby union competition in the United States and Canada that played its first season in 2018.
+The Houston SaberCats were an American professional rugby union team based in Houston, Texas, that competes in Major League Rugby (MLR).
+The team was founded in 2017.
 The SaberCats organization was born from one of the founding amateur rugby clubs that pooled resources to emerge professionally, and were the first in MLR membership to build a rugby-specific stadium intended for MLR competition.
+The team announced on 11 September 2025 that it would not be fielding a team for the 2026 Major League Rugby season.

 Home field

-Houston plays their games in SaberCats Stadium, which was opened on April 13, 2019.
+Houston played their games in SaberCats Stadium, which was opened on April 13, 2019.
 In February 2018, the City of Houston agreed to fund $3.2 million of the $15.25 million needed to build a permanent rugby stadium for use by the Houston SaberCats at Houston Sports Park.
 On July 17, the SaberCats announced that a three-year naming rights were awarded to British multinational software and technology company Aveva, and that it would be initially known as "Aveva Stadium".
 Following this deal, the venue became known as "SaberCats Stadium".

 Houston Sports Park is also the permanent training ground for Major League Soccer soccer team Houston Dynamo as well as the Houston Dash women's soccer team.

 During the 2018 regular season, the SaberCats played their home matches at Dyer Stadium and trained at Athlete Training and Health in Houston.
 The team also played at Constellation Field, home of the Sugar Land Skeeters, for part of the 2019 season, and for their exhibition matches in 2017 and 2018.
 Also, in April 2019, while the new pitch at SaberCats Stadium healed, the team returned to Dyer Stadium to play one match against San Diego before returning to SaberCats Stadium.